– General Information –

 He was a regular in the world’s most famous super high stakes cash game room, Bobby’s Room at the Bellagio.

 So we don’t have any recordings of him playing live cash games.
-However, we can take the word of poker legends for it.
+However, we can take the words of poker legends for it.

 Here’s what his fellow Poker Hall of Fame member Jack Binion had to say about the late Reese in a short documentary produced by PokerGO in early 2019.